-99. Previous to the approval of the Journal by the Assembly, any action may be rescinded and its record ordered expunged by the affirmative recorded vote sufficient to take that action originally, except that no action may be rescinded and the record expunged by a vote less than an affirmative recorded vote of 41 or more Members.
-No motion to rescind the action and expunge the record may be made twice on the same proposition.
+99. Previous to the approval of the Journal by the Assembly, any action may be rescinded and its record ordered expunged by the affirmative recorded vote sufficient to take that action originally, except that an action may not be rescinded and the record expunged by a vote less than an affirmative recorded vote of 41 or more Members.
+A motion to rescind the action and expunge the record may not be made twice on the same proposition.